0xscarr/gf-p4tterns/README.md

 Patterns with a refined and expanded parameter set for [gf](https://github.com/tomnomnom/gf), a wrapper around `grep` by [TomNomNom](https://github.com/tomnomnom).
 These patterns help narrow down large URL lists by matching common query parameters.

-> [!NOTE]
-> They are meant to support manual review and testing, not to confirm vulnerabilities.

 ## 🛠 Installation

 1. Install [gf](https://github.com/tomnomnom/gf) if it is not already installed on your system: